 Introduction: the Park

-The fauna of Cat Tien National Park includes: 105 listed mammal species, more than 360 species of birds, 120 reptile and amphibian species and >130 species of freshwater fish.
-The park supports approximately 440 species of butterflies and numerous other fascinating insects.
+The fauna of Cat Tien National Park includes: 105 listed mammal species, 351 species of birds, >120 reptile and amphibian species and >130 species of freshwater fish.
+The park supports nearly 460 species of butterflies and numerous other fascinating insects.

 Cat Tien National Park consists of two adjacent segments, separated by agricultural land: